 I-35.
 The Identification of Photographic Print Processes

 This course will offer instruction in the identification and dating of all the major photographic print processes, from the earliest photographs of the 19th century to modern digital prints.
-Participants will work with historic and contemporary prints from the Image Permanence Institute’s research collection, as well as those of RBS and the UVa library; students are encouraged to bring objects of their own for examination and discussion.
-The processes to be considered will fall into four broad categories: c19, c20 black and white, c20 color, and c21 digital.
+Participants will work with historic and contemporary prints from the Image Permanence Institute’s research collection, as well as those of RBS and the UVA library; students are encouraged to bring objects of their own for examination and discussion.
+The processes to be considered will fall into four broad categories: 19th-century, 20th-century black and white, 20th-century color, and 21st-century digital.
 The course will discuss methods to distinguish photomechanical prints from photographs and how deterioration affects the appearance of photographs.
 The course will use a structured approach to print identification in which a variety of specific characteristics such as image structure, color, visibility of paper fibers, texture, sheen, differential gloss and image deterioration are considered in logical order.

 Along with process identification, the course will touch on the evolution of photograph technology, aesthetic trends, and will consider the major processes in chronological order.
 Students will learn to use tools and techniques for examining photographic prints, such as how to use a low power loupe magnifier and a pocket microscope.
 The course also includes a hands-on printing tutorial and a visit to UVA Special Collections.
 Classroom examples will be supplemented by lectures on process, printing technologies, history, and use of the website Graphics Atlas.
 Students should bring a laptop or tablet.